Intel Intel

 Intellectual property cases in other industries have led to major settlements.
 In 2018, Groupon agreed to pay $57 million to IBM to settle a lawsuit that claimed it used IBM’s patented e-commerce technology without permission, Reuters reported.
 Earlier this year, Boston Scientific agreed to pay $85 million in addition to a previously-court-ordered $20 million to settle claims from Nevro related to spinal cord stimulation patents, MedTech Dive reported in August.

-Although a company’s CGL Insurance can pay for the legal defense in an intellectual property case, another type of insurance could extend to the potential damages a court may award, Carver and Dennis noted.
+Although a company’s CGL Insurance can pay for the legal defense in an intellectual property case, another type of insurance could extend to the potential damages a court may award, Dennis noted.
 Intellectual Property Insurance, or a form of Professional Liability Insurance or Errors & Omissions (E&O) Insurance, can be tailored to address copyright infringement and similar situations.

 Image